 or click to choose from your device

 Start with the CMS-1500 PDF or data-only overlay that matches your practice, payer, or print workflow.
-For official paper claim submission, plan to print black claim data onto approved preprinted red/white CMS-1500 forms when your payer requires them.
+Use a full-page PDF when the team needs a readable review copy, and use a data-only overlay when the final paper workflow prints black claim data onto approved preprinted red/white CMS-1500 forms.

-Use the form layout your billing team already reviews instead of rebuilding it in Word.
+Use the form layout your billing team already reviews instead of rebuilding a 33-box claim form in Word.

 The PDF template stays the source of truth for the finished claim review batch.

 Bring in a spreadsheet with one claim, encounter, patient visit, or invoice line group per row.
-Use columns from billing exports, practice management reports, or a clean manual claim workbook.
+Use columns from billing exports, practice management reports, or a clean manual claim workbook so the batch can be reviewed before any PDFs are generated.

 Typical columns include patient_name, insured_id, patient_dob, diagnosis_code_1, cpt_code_1, service_date_1, place_of_service_1, charges_1, units_1, rendering_provider_npi, billing_provider_npi, and total_charge.

-Keep optional payer, authorization, referring provider, facility, and file_name columns when they vary by claim.
+Keep payer, authorization, referring provider, facility, accept-assignment, signature, and file_name columns when they vary by claim.

 Spreadsheet rows make claim batches easier to review before PDFs are generated.

-Bind spreadsheet columns to patient, insured, diagnosis, prior authorization, federal tax ID, provider, billing provider, facility, and service line areas on the PDF, then adjust placement for your PDF or preprinted form workflow.
+Bind spreadsheet columns to patient, insured, diagnosis, prior authorization, federal tax ID, provider, billing provider, facility, and service line areas on the PDF.
+Then preview the rows most likely to reveal mistakes before trusting the full batch.

 Map Box 21 diagnosis codes, Box 24 service dates, place of service, CPT/HCPCS, modifiers, diagnosis pointers, charges, units, and rendering provider fields.

-Preview rows with long addresses, multiple diagnosis codes, empty optional fields, and service lines that must fit inside tight boxes.
+Preview rows with long names, long addresses, multiple diagnosis codes, empty optional fields, unusual charge amounts, and several Box 24 service lines.

 Use real rows to confirm alignment, formatting, and field bindings before generating the batch.

 Generate one CMS-1500 review PDF per claim row, a merged review PDF, or a ZIP file.
-For paper claim submission workflows, print the black data overlay onto approved preprinted CMS-1500 forms and test alignment before production.
+For paper claim submission workflows, create a data-only overlay that prints black claim data onto approved preprinted CMS-1500 forms, then run a short alignment test before production.

 Use separate PDFs when claims need individual review, upload, or archive handling.

-Use a merged review PDF or data-only overlay when a biller wants to inspect the full batch or print onto form stock in one pass.
+Use a merged review PDF when a biller wants to inspect the full batch in one file.

 The goal is a repeatable claim batch, not another round of manual PDF editing.

-Use 5 to 20 rows first: one simple claim, one long patient name, one row with multiple diagnosis codes, one row with several service lines, and one claim that should print onto approved preprinted form stock.
+A clean spreadsheet and an existing template can produce the first review batch in minutes, but the safest first run is still 5 to 20 rows: one simple claim, one long patient name, one row with multiple diagnosis codes, one row with several service lines, and one claim that should print onto approved preprinted form stock.

 The best workflow depends on what the searcher is really trying to do.
 A free online filler is fine for one blank CMS-1500.
 A clearinghouse is better for electronic 837P submission.
 This page is for the middle workflow: spreadsheet rows, a PDF claim form, careful preview, and repeatable paper claim batches.